 In 2012 Ewan Morrison won the Glenfiddich Spirit of Scotland Writer of the Year Award, 2012.
 His most recent books have won acclaim from International authors including Douglas Coupland, James Frey, Iain Sinclair, Christos Tsiolkas, Irvine Welsh and Jonathan Meades.
 Tales from the Mall was a finalist in the Saltire Society Book of the Year Award 2012 and won the Guardian Not the Booker Prize, 2012 .
 In addition Ewan was also a finalist in the Creative Scotland Writers Award, 2012.
 He is the author of four novels (Jonathan Cape) and two books of short stories (Chroma & Cargo).

-NEW REVIEWS FOR CLOSE YOUR EYES + TALES FROM THE MALL + UNEXPECTED FROM MR.WELSH
+NEW REVIEWS FOR CLOSE YOUR EYES + TALES FROM THE MALL + PRAISE FROM MR.WELSH

 It’s been an intense few days at the International Writers Conference at the Edinburgh International Book Festival.
 The debates are really heating up and I’ve particularly relished and mulled over comments from China Mieville, Xialo Guo and Denise Mina.
 To my great surprise and joy today Irvine Welsh spoke about Tales from the Mall in his address on Nationalism and Internationalism in the novel.